Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 You need to cover the teak furniture with even strokes using a paintbrush or clean rug.
 You can continue applying teak oil until the furniture becomes matte in appearance and cannot absorb the oil anymore.

-4. Wipe it Down with Cloth
+4. Wipe it Down with a Cloth

 Allow about fifteen minutes for the wood to absorb the oil.
 When you notice surface oil with tacky consistency, wipe the furniture using a clean rag and carefully remove the excess oil.
 Use the second rag to buff its surface until the wood is thoroughly dried.